 Central Park View B1-h Type (2Bedrooms 2Bathroom +1Study)- Tower 1 (~RM790k* to ~RM921k*); B1-h Type West Park View-Tower 1 (RM742k to RM881k)

 West Park View B1 Type (2Bedrooms 2 Bathroom) – Tower 2 (~RM772k to RM850k); B1-h KL City View Tower 2 (RM792k to RM909k)

 Price before rebate of 3%. *Proxy price from other source, to be verified as the pricing was not available.

-Type B1 comes with 1093sf built-up and it is largest 2 bedrooms unit in South Brooks.
+Type B1 comes with 1093sf built-up and it is the largest 2 bedrooms unit in South Brooks.
 Well, it attached with additional small study area but it certainly doesn’t hold the competitive advantage to other two bedrooms type when comes to rental and subsales market.
-However, if it is meant to be ownstay for small family, it will be a much comfortable two bedrooms apartments.
+However, if it is meant to be ownstay for small family, it will be a much comfortable two bedrooms apartments to stay.

-For high floor, again, would approximately RM50-60k premium worth to pay for central park view?
+For high floor, again, would an approximately RM50-60k premium worth to pay for central park view?
 Your call.
-Low floor Tower 1 would enjoy the quiet green pocket in front and central park view unit will surely treasure the big meadow park scene there.
+Low floor Tower 1 would enjoy the quiet green pocket in front whilst central park view unit will surely treasure the big meadow park scene there.